Adoption + The Sibling Perspective: Cosette's Story

 March 20, 2020

 From the very beginning of your adoption journey until the day your adoption is finalized, there will be uncertainties.
 But the current situation in our country stirs up some unique unknowns.
 And let's face it-we hate uncertainty.
 We want to know what's going to happen, how it's going to happen, and when it's going to happen.
-As an Adoption Consultant with CAC, I know there are many questions right now.
+As an Adoption Consultant, I know there are many questions right now.
 But here's the thing: the uncertainties in adoption, no matter how hard they are, are also opportunities for us to look to Jesus and proclaim the trustworthiness of God.
 What does that look like for us right now?

 1. Remember who God has been in the past.